Celebrities amplify refugee VOICES through social media

 They have also been urging the public to sign up to the British Red Cross' #EveryRefugeeMatters pledge of support.

 “Refugees and those seeking asylum are people just like you and me; except unlike them, we have not been forced to leave our homes behind and risk our lives to take dangerous journeys as an absolute last resort to find safety," says Zoë Abrams, Executive Director at the British Red Cross.

-"The government has announced they will overhaul the asylum system this year.
+"The government has announced they will overhaul the asylum system this year, and have now passed the Nationality and Borders Bill into law.
 As they do, so we urge them to listen to the voices of refugees living in the UK and use this opportunity to create a more compassionate way of treating people seeking refuge here."

 Celebs call for compassion

 To encourage the public to learn more about refugee and asylum-seeking experiences, the Red Cross has teamed up with actor Rebecca Front, Young-Vic Artistic Director Kwame Kwei-Armah, barrister and broadcaster Rob Rinder and TV presenter Riyadh Khalaf to support the launch of our new podcast: 'We are VOICES', part of our#EveryRefugee Matters campaign.